w3cping/privacy-mode/private-browsing.md

-# Private Browsing Mode
+# Heightened Privacy Mode

-## "Private Browsing" and Web Browsers
+## "Heightened Privacy Mode" and Web Browsers

 All popular web browsers include some mode or method for the user to indicate that they want "additional" privacy, beyond what a typical browsing experience